-- The Egyptian Principal Investigator (PI) (Project Leader) must be affiliated to a research entity (university, research institution/centre...etc.), which has an Egyptian legal identity, and must be a Ph.D. holder - The Egyptian PI, should read carefully and adhere to STDF general conditions and guidelines, IPR rules, code of ethics, etc .(www.stdf.eg), - The Egyptian PI and Co-PI cannot charge less than 40% of their time in the project.
-In addition, all Egyptian team members (including those who are not the PI or Co-PI) cannot charge more than 80% of their time to all of their submitted/pending STDF proposals and ongoing STDF-funded projects.
+- The Principal Investigator (PI) must be affiliated to an Egyptian research entity (universities, research centres/institutes, etc.), and must be a Ph.D. holder. - The Egyptian PI, should read carefully and adhere to STDF general conditions and guidelines, IPR rules, code of ethics, etc. (www.stdf.eg), - The Egyptian PI and Co-PI cannot charge less than 40% of their time in the project.
+In addition, all Egyptian team members (including those who are not the PI or Co-PI)

+cannot charge more than 80% of their time to all of their submitted/pending STDF proposals and ongoing STDF-funded projects.